SolbiatiAlessandro/TODAG/docs/development.rst

 - OK when I have todos, I can 'check' or 'done'
 - OK priority increases the less time I saw a card

-- in the action I can do 'start' and a timer starts -> then check
+- OK in the action I can do 'start' and a timer starts -> then check

+- how long is required for a task? can put an additional arguement like python todo --available-time-to-work 2 hours and he chooses to give me tasks with that size